 The idea of friendship has been around for thousands of years.
 Sometimes, friendship can be even more fulfilling than a familial relationship.
 This is because friends aren't forced to be with you; friends stick with you because they want to, rather than out of a sense of obligation.
 Because of this, friends may be able to provide you with better support and understanding, clearer communication, and a level of loyalty that is positively unmatched in any other kind of relationship.
 This is in part why many countries have some sort of celebratory day or recognition of friendship.
 Friends are important, and virtually every culture recognizes how vital friendship is for a healthy, vibrant, and fulfilling life.

 Here are some neat facts about Friendship Day that encourage those who celebrate it to keep doing so in honor of their friends:

 Happy Quotes About Friendship

-If you are one of those folks who are interested in celebrating Friendship Day, perhaps you might be interested in finding the perfect Friendship Day quote to post to your friends' social media profiles, whether you do that on the 30th of July, as International Friendship Day is recognized, or the 1st Sunday of August, as the U.S. recognizes Friendship Day.
+If you are one of those folks who are interested in celebrating Friendship Day, perhaps you might be interested in finding the perfect Friendship Day quote to post to your friends' social media profiles, whether you do that on the 30th of July when International Friendship Day is recognized, or the 1st Sunday of August when the U.S. recognizes Friendship Day.